PMHA Return to Play Plan

 - Return to Play after Illness Form

 - BC Hockey's Hygiene & Illness Protocol (page 5 of the BC Return to Hockey Covid-19 Response plan) indicates “ill participants must provide a Doctor's note prior to returning to hockey activity.”
 No player is permitted to play when ill, to any degree, and must isolate as per provincial protocol if they become ill.
 Please note this is required whether they have a positive COVID-19 test or not.
 Written documentation is required for all negative COVID-19 tests.
 So, please remember to mention this when setting up your appointment.
 For information on how to obtain a written COVID-19 test result, visit this BCCDC link.
-Additional information about illness protocols can be found in the PMHA Return to Play Plan.
+Additional information about illness protocols can be found in the PMHA Return to Play Plan (link above).

 Panorama Recreation Arena Facilities